-- Name Reservation: Once you have identified business entity name, you can reserve the name with the Secretary of State pursuant to MO Rev Stat § 347.025 (LLC) and MO Rev Stat § 351.115 (Corporations).
+- Name Reservation: Once you have identified a business entity name, you can reserve the name with the Secretary of State pursuant to MO Rev Stat § 347.025 (LLC) and MO Rev Stat § 351.115 (Corporations).
 A name can be reserved for a period of 180 days.

 Choose a Registered Agent

 According to MO Rev Stat § 347.030 (LLC) and MO Rev Stat § 351.370 (Corporations), a domestic or foreign corporation or LLC in the state of Missouri will be required to maintain a registered agent.
-We are one of the respected registered agents in Missouri and will be responsible towards initiating incorporation in Missouri through processing of all your documents including “Articles of Incorporation” for domestic corporations and “Certificate of Authority” for foreign corporations.
+We are one of the respected registered agents in Missouri and will be responsible for initiating incorporation in Missouri through processing of all your documents including “Articles of Incorporation” for domestic corporations and “Certificate of Authority” for foreign corporations.

 Articles of Incorporation and Certificate of Authority

 You will be required to file “Articles of Incorporation” pursuant to MO Rev Stat § 351.055, if your business is a domestic corporation.
 You will have to file a “Certificate of Authority” pursuant to MO Rev Stat § 351.576, if it is a foreign business entity.
-In order to streamline the process of incorporation in Missouri, we can file documents on your behalf through the online process or through expedited process.
+In order to streamline the process of incorporation in Missouri, we can file documents on your behalf through the online process or through an expedited process.

 Date Stamped Copies

-As a part of the process of company incorporation in Missouri, we will ensure, you receive date-stamped and filed copies that verifies the state has filed as well as formed your corporation.
+As a part of the process of company incorporation in Missouri, we will ensure, you receive date-stamped and filed copies that verifies that the state has filed as well as formed your corporation.